Chris Harrison Is "Stepping Aside" From Bachelor Franchise After "Excusing Historical Racism" - E! Online

 At this time, it's unclear how long Chris' departure will be for and if he'll be replaced.
 E!
 News has reached out to ABC for comment and has yet to hear back.

-The 49-year-old host explained that he plans to use this time to learn and grow from his mistakes.
+The 49-year-old host also explained that he's using this time to learn and grow from his mistakes.

 "I am dedicated to getting educated on a more profound and productive level than ever before," he explained.
 "I want to ensure our cast and crew members, to my friends, colleagues and our fans: this is not just a moment, but a commitment to much greater understanding that I will actively make every day."